Cyber Insurance Readiness Checklist

 - Network segmentation (separate guest, IoT, and production)

-- Secure remote access (VPN or ZTNA)
+- Secure remote access with MFA and named-user accounts

 - DNS filtering to block known malicious domains